Design System Evolution Over the Years:

-Today, Allstate benefits from a mature Design System implemented across the enterprise.
-This system accelerates speed to market and ensures consistent experiences across nearly 100 products developed by Allstate UX and design vendors.
+Today, Allstate benefits from a mature Design System implemented across the enterprise, accelerating speed to market and ensuring consistent experiences across nearly 100 products developed by Allstate UX and design vendors.

 Design System Timeline